-Health insurance can ensure that you won’t need to worry about NHS waiting lists if you ever need medical treatment in the future.
-It also pays towards the cost of treatment, tests or surgery that you would otherwise have to foot yourself.
+Having additional health insurance means that when you need medical treatment, in most cases, you won’t need to worry about waiting times on the NHS.
+It can also pay for, or towards, the cost of consultations, tests or surgery that you would otherwise have to foot yourself.

 Health insurance is designed to offer treatment alongside the services provided by the NHS.
 For example, doctors appointments would still be through the NHS, but with private medical insurance you could also receive: